Critical energy landscape of linear soft spheres: Model and main results

-Our main findings are that \begin{itemize} \item accessible local minima of the PEL are isostatic.
+We focus on systems of two and three dimensional polydisperse spheres and produce local minima by gradient descent minimization.
+Our main findings are: \begin{itemize} \item Accessible local minima of the PEL are isostatic.
 Even if there is a finite fraction of overlapping spheres making the total energy finite, there is also an isostatic number of pairs of spheres that just touch.
 We call \emph{interacting} spheres couples of spheres that either are in perfect contact (\emph{contacts}) $h_{ij}=0$, or that overlap (\emph{overlaps}) $h_{ij}<0$. \item Contacts play a crucial role in the stability of the system.
 Their number is fixed to be exactly equal to the number of degrees of freedom and its fluctuations are suppressed, as it happens at jamming \cite{HUZ19}.
-We show that, as at jamming \cite{HLN17}, the spatial fluctuations of the local connectivity of the contact network are hyperuniform.
+We show that, as at jamming \cite{HLN17}, the spatial fluctuations of the local connectivity of the contact network are hyperuniform {implying that the variance of the number of contacts in a volume $V$ grows slower than $|V|$}.
 Conversely, the fluctuations of the number of overlaps follow central limit theorem and spatial fluctuations of the overlap network are only uniform. \item If we look at gap variables and we focus on strictly positive and negative gaps, we find that both distributions have a power law divergence for small argument (in absolute value).
 The power law exponents controlling the divergence appear to be the same - within numerical precision - for both distributions and {very close} to the one of positive gaps at jamming. \item Contacts can be associated with forces in the interval $[0,f_c]$.
 We measure the force empirical distribution and show that it displays two singular pseudogaps, close to zero and close to $f_c$.
 The pseudogap exponents appear to depend on the packing fraction close to jamming.
 However, if we carefully separate the contribution of ``bucklers'', namely spheres that have $d+1$ interacting spheres \cite{CCPZ15}, from the bulk statistics, the pseudogaps are universal and characterized by the same exponents in the whole jammed phase, far from jamming.
-The values of the critical exponents appear to be the same -within numerical precision - as the one of small force distribution at jamming.
+The values of the critical exponents appear to be the same -within numerical precision - as the one of small force distribution at jamming. \end{itemize} Isostaticity and critical behavior in the force and gap distributions have been shown to appear in the unsatisfiable phase of the spherical perceptron optimization problem with linear cost function, which is a mean field model for linear spheres \cite{FSU19}.
+The main result of the present work is that these properties appear to survive in a robust way when we go to finite dimension.
+This implies that jammed packings of linear spheres are characterized by diverging isostatic lengthscales and therefore are critical even far from jamming in the compressed phase. {Therefore they provide a new, richer example of self-organized critical, marginally stable, finite dimensional systems.}